malc0mn/ptp-ip/docs/fuji_x-t1_known-properties.md

 00000000  0c 00 00 00 03 00 01 20  27 d4 00 00              |....... '...|
 ```

-#### Property Code 0xd228 - Clearly shows device model and firmware version but
+#### Property Code 0xd228 - [still unknown]

+Clearly shows device model and firmware version but what else...?

-what else...?
+'8f 06 00 00' could be movie remaining time.
+'02 07 02 03' is the current focus point setting.
+'0a 00' looks like image aspect ratio.
+'ff ff ff ff' will be shutter speed or exposure index.
+'02 00' one of those is likely to be 'flash mode'.

 ```text
 opreq 0x1015 0xd228